-- 15 America, Africa and Australia.
-This result is in very good agreement with the one presented in Pfahl et al. (2014).
-There, it was investigated how much precipitation can be attributed to WCBs in the ERA-Interim data set and it was found that in DJF more than 60% of total precipitation is associated with WCBs in the main storm track regions (see their Figure Fig. 7b).
-These results also confirm that the CESM model is able to reasonably capture the integrated effect of dynamical and microphysical processes that lead to precipitation. - The difference in the percentage of WCB-related precipitation between RCP85 and HIST is shown in Figure Fig. 13d, but only in regions where the occurrence frequencies of WCBs in their inflow and ascent areas exceed 1% (black solid and dashed lines).
-The red-hatched areas highlight regions where there is an increase in total precipitation in a future climate (blue colours Figure RCP85 (corresponding to blue colours Fig. 13b).
-Changes in the percentage of WCB-related precipitation can occur because in a certain region the frequency of WCBs changes or because a WCB can become more or less effective in the - 25 formation of precipitation.
+the ERA-Interim data set and it was found that in DJF more than 60% of total precipitation is associated with WCBs in the main storm track regions (see their Figure 7b).
+These results also confirm that the CESM model is able to reasonably capture the dynamical and microphysical processes that lead to precipitation.

+The difference in the percentage of WCB-related precipitation between RCP85 and HIST is shown in Figure 13d, but only in regions where the occurrence frequencies of WCBs in their inflow and ascent areas exceed 1% (black solid and dashed lines).
+The red hatched areas highlight regions where there is an increase in total precipitation in a future climate (blue colours Figure 13b).
+Changes in the percentage of WCB-related precipitation can occur because in a certain region the frequency of WCBs changes or because a WCB can become more or less effective in the formation of precipitation.
 Overall, the changes in WCB-related precipitation are small.
-In some regions, like in the North Pacific, at the U.S. East Coasteast coast, or on the polar side of the southern hemispheric Southern Hemisphere storm track, an increase in total precipitation together with an increase in the WCB-related precipitation is observed.
-As mentioned above, this signal can either be caused by the increased inflow moisture of WCBs, by an increased occurrence frequency of WCBs, or by an interplay of both effects.
-However, in these regions the potential for WCB-related extreme precipitation might be increased - 30 in a warmer climateRCP85.
+In some regions, like in the North Pacific, at the U.S. East Coast, or on the polar side of the southern hemispheric storm track, an increase in total precipitation together with an increase in the WCB-related precipitation is observed.
+As mentioned above, this signal can either be caused by the increased inflow moisture of WCBs, by an increased occurrence frequency of WCBs or by an interplay of both effects.
+However, in these regions the potential for WCB-related extreme precipitation might be increased in a warmer climate.
 In other regions, e.g., close to Iceland or Madagascar, a decrease in WCB-related precipitation might be caused by a decrease in the occurrence frequencies.
-The most important changes in WCB-related precipitation are, however, already shown in Figures Fig. 8c, 9c and 10, where it can be seen that the overall amount of precipitation falling integrated along a WCB increases in a future climateRCP85, especially in the upper percentiles.
+The most important changes in WCB-related precipitation are, however, already shown in Figures 8c, 9c and 10, where it can be seen that the overall amount of precipitation falling along a WCB increases in a future climate, especially in the upper percentiles.
 This points to a potential increase in extreme precipitation events linked to WCBs in a warmer world.